XianhuaZeng/en/_posts/2015-11-14-splitting-data-set-based-on-a-variable.md

 tags: [CALL EXECUTE, FILENAME, Hash Object]
 categories: [Code]
 ---
 SAS programmers sometimes need to split a data set into multiple data sets, depending on the unique values of a variable.
 And you can usually achieve what you want by applying a WHERE= option or IF statement.
 But these aren't the most efficient or elegant method.
-Suppose that you need to break SASHELP.CLASS into different tables based on the value of SEX, here are three methods I know:<!--more-->
+Suppose that you need to break SASHELP.CLASS into different tables based on the value of SEX, here are three methods I know:
 <ol>
  	<li><span style="text-decoration: underline;"><a href="http://support.sas.com/documentation/cdl/en/mcrolref/61885/HTML/default/viewer.htm#a000543697.htm" target="_blank">CALL EXECUTE</a></span>:
 <pre><code>proc sql;